 Formal requests for work experience placements

-ALL work experience applications from Year 10 students must be received by the Work Experience Coordinator, in Human Resources in December/January for a placement in the next year (e.g. put in an application via email in Dec 2013 or Jan 2014 for the 2014 school year).
+ALL work experience applications from Year 10 students must be received by the Work Experience Coordinator, in Human Resources in December/January for a placement in the next year (e.g. put in an application via email in Dec 2014 or Jan 2015 for the 2015 school year).
 Placements for the entire year fill up quickly.
-We highly suggest that students apply to more than one organisation for work experience as Cabrini cannot guarantee a placement.
+We strongly suggest that students apply to more than one organisation for work experience as Cabrini cannot guarantee a placement.

 The completed application should be sent to: